AtomicJar/testcontainers-cloud-java-example/README.md

 # testcontainers-cloud-java-example

-The current repository helps you to verify that you configured your [Testcontainers Desktop](https://testcontainers.com/desktop) or Testcontainers Cloud agent correctly in your local environment.
+This is an example repository with a simple test confirming proper connection to your [Testcontainers Cloud](https://app.testcontainers.cloud) account.
 To bootstrap an actual project, please refer to the [Testcontainers Java Quickstart](https://github.com/testcontainers/testcontainers-java-spring-boot-quickstart).

 ## Clone the repository and run the first Testcontainers test suite